 - Describe quantitative and qualitative approaches to generating knowledge in health and social care, and show understanding of their differing perspectives

 - Discuss the features and characteristics of sampling methods, data collection methods and analysis relevant to quantitative and qualitative approaches

-This module will build on your understanding of different types of inquiry (research, audit, service evaluation, literature review) and introduce the methods commonly used to carry out an inquiry.
-The module begins with an overview of why we carry out research and other forms of inquiry, and how this relates to professional practice.
-This is followed by content relating to the principles of how we generate knowledge and the theoretical considerations of quantitative and qualitative methodology.
+The module begins with an overview of why we carry out research and other forms of inquiry and how these questions can arise in practice.
+This is followed by content relating to the principles of how we generate knowledge using quantitative and qualitative methods.
+This will include learning about methods of sampling, data collection and analysis and how they relate to one another.
 You will also learn about the important ethical and governance considerations that ensure an inquiry can be carried out with minimal risk.
-This will allow you to plan and describe a protocol (whether for research, audit, service evaluation or literature review).

 Learning and Teaching